WHERE TO GO IN DENMARK – PLACES TO VISIT

 While Denmark, one of the most northern countries in Europe, is not really big geographically seen it, it has a lot of beautiful spots to visit and here are the best places to visit in Denmark.

 I just recently visited Denmark myself – Copenhagen and Kronberg – but did not get to visit many other places.
 And so, I have asked a few of my fellow travel bloggers about their favorite place in Denmark – so, not only I am inspired to visit more places in Denmark, but I hope, this list with top places to see, will also inspire you to explore Denmark.

-So, here are some of the most beautiful places to see in Denmark (for Europe travel tips in general, make sure to check out my tips for Non-Europeans traveling to Europe).
+So, here are some of the most beautiful places to see (for Europe travel tips in general, make sure to check out my tips for Non-Europeans traveling to Europe).

 By Arzo from Arzo Travels

 Copenhagen is such a beautiful city to visit and exceeded my expectations by far.

 In Christianshavn, on the other side of the harbor, one can buy weed and hash openly, though not legally, and it reminds Amsterdam visitors because of its liberal spirit.
 But of course, there is more to see in Copenhagen than just Freetown.